freudenjmp/blog/_posts/2024-01-12-no-user-logon.md

 > Effective 6/14/2023 10 AM PDT, CS:GO is out-of-scope for new reports.
 Reports for CS2 Limited Test are currently out-of-scope.

 However, this of course didn't stop us from reporting bugs to Valve via e-mail.
-I hope you are not surprised to learn that these bugs haven't been fixed nor did they bother to reply.
-We have at least one critical zero-day that compromises the competitive integrity of the game which is yet under the [industry-standard 90-day responsible disclosure time frame](https://versprite.com/blog/what-is-responsible-disclosure/).
+I hope you are not surprised to learn that these bugs have neither been fixed nor did they bother to reply.
+We have found at least one critical zero-day that compromises the competitive integrity of the game which is yet under the [industry-standard 90-day responsible disclosure time frame](https://versprite.com/blog/what-is-responsible-disclosure/).

 Notable is that CS2 _replaced_ CS:GO on September 27, 2023, which is a novum.
 This means CS:GO can't be played anymore by the average user.
 Such a hard cutoff date is a new level of "_forcing things on the community they maybe don't like_".
 Gamers and platforms such as my employer [Esportal](https://esportal.com) were suddenly forced to use CS2.